 You have a wide array of different ship types at your disposal, each with different handling, perks and manoeuvring characteristics where you can factor in things like wind direction and the shape of your sails.
 You can order your crew to trim your sails for more speed to ram into your opponent, and use the direction of the wind to your advantage to give your ship a speed boost while you quickly manoeuvre alongside an enemy ship for a broadside attack.
 You could lower your sails to change direction quickly and narrowly avoid a full broadside attack to avoid taking damage.
 Those are but a few examples of how skill and agility can play a role in your success as a pirate.

 Of course, it never hurts to consider bringing in reinforcements of our own and ask fellow pirate captains to help us out!

 Ship-to-Ship Combat: Looting

-If you want to maximise your loot, you can instead try to board the ship with your crew by getting in close enough to execute a boarding manoeuvre.
-Boarding requires a full fury bar and can be a tricky to pull off in the middle of a fight, but also very fruitful as you will be able to take all their loot before sinking their ship.
+If you want some bonus loot, you can also try to board the ship with your crew by getting in close enough to execute a boarding manoeuvre.
+Boarding requires that your opponent's vessel be vulnerable and damaged enough.
+It can be a tricky to pull this off in the middle of a fight, but also very fruitful as you will be able to seize their loot before sinking their ship.

-It’s up to you to decide whether you will take a risk or destroy your enemy safely from a distance!
+It's up to you to decide whether you will take the risk or destroy your enemy safely from a distance!

-Now that you have become experts in sinking and liberating loot from enemy ships, you may be on the lookout for a bigger target.
+Now that you're all experts in sinking and liberating loot from enemy ships, you may be on the lookout for bigger targets.
 Luckily, the world of Skull and Bones is rich with bountiful opportunities for aspiring Kingpins.
-We’ll be covering those in the next DevBlog where we’ll discuss how to engage and defeat well-guarded forts as well as how to plunder wealthy settlements!
+We'll be covering those in the next DevBlog where we'll discuss how to engage and defeat well-guarded forts as well as how to plunder wealthy settlements!